cesjavi/elecciones/README.md

 Each user document now includes a `Dni` property stored in the `dni` field.
 This value is collected during registration to uniquely identify the voter.

+## Registration screen

+The app now contains a dedicated **RegisterPage** that collects username, DNI and password.
+New users are stored in MongoDB and, on success, the main page is shown immediately.

+## Voting analysis

+From the list of voters you can open an **Análisis** screen that displays the total number of voters, how many have voted and the percentage of participation.